-Meet your new favorite salad!
-Not only will love how easy Chickpea Quinoa Salad is, I know you will fall in love with the flavors.
-Chickpeas and quinoa are tossed with cucumber, tomatoes, kalamatas, red onion, fresh dill and parsley and tossed in a very flavorful Preserved Lemon Dressing.
-Tart sumac (optional) gives it a sassy little punch.
+Say hello to your new favorite Quinoa Salad!
+Not only will you love how easy this Quinoa Salad is to make, I know you will fall head over heels in love with the Mediterranean flavors.
+Quinoa is combined with chickpeas, cucumber, tomatoes, kalamata olives, red onion, fresh dill and loads of parsley, but it’s this incredible dressing that elevates; Preserved Lemon Dressing!

 The best thing is, you probably have everything on hand to make this right now – and please don’t worry if you don’t have preserved lemons (take a peek at the recipe notes) but they do truly elevate here.